prafulbowade73-netizen/Student-results-analysis/README.md

- # Student Result Analysis using Pandas
+ # Student Result Analysis using Pandas and python

 ## Project Description
 This project analyzes student marks using the Pandas library in Python.